tjomson/pcpp/week02/solutions.md

 ## 2.2.4

 Yes.
 A volatile variable is always stored in main memory, i.e. it will not be cached for threads.
 Therefor visibility is guaranteed, and thread 't' will "see" the change in value.

+^ this is not actually what happens, a thread will always store the variable in the cache, but the thread will be forced to look in main memory

 ## 2.3.1
 Sum is 1142148,000000 and should be 2000000,000000